Orkun00/chatpy-OrkunAcar/README.md

 Client:

 Open a new terminal window.

 Navigate to the directory where the client.py file is located:

-    shell

             cd /path/to/your/directory

 Run the client by executing:

-shell

     python3 client.py